Darren Lockyer

 Darren James Lockyer (born 24 March 1977) is an Australian television commentator and former professional rugby league footballer.
 Lockyer was an Australian international and Queensland State representative captain, who played his entire professional career with the Brisbane Broncos.
+He is considered one of the greatest players of all time in two positions, fullback and five-eighth.

 During his 16-year career he set appearance records for his club, state and country, and also set additional all-time records for most National Rugby League appearances, most State of Origin appearances, most games as captain and most tries for the Australian national team.